enso-org/hiring/people/product-manager.md

 PayPal, and GitHub to name a few), and put your own touch on the future of Luna.

 ## What You'll Do
-As the product manager at Luna you'll be in charge of ensuring the success of all the individual projects that make up the Luna product.
+As the product manager at Enso you'll be in charge of ensuring the success of all the individual projects that make up the Enso product.
 This will involve:

 - Define and prioritize product requirements, features and functionality, and fixes by collecting input from stakeholders, community and field experts.